 The web adaptor relies on IIS to authenticate the user and provide the web adaptor with the account name of the user.
 Once it has the account name, it passes that to ArcGIS Server.

-- Install ArcGIS Web Adaptor (IIS), following the instructions in Installing ArcGIS Web Adaptor (IIS).
+- Install ArcGIS Web Adaptor (IIS), following the instructions in Install ArcGIS Web Adaptor (IIS).

-- Configure Web Adaptor, following the instructions in Configuring ArcGIS Web Adaptor after installation.
+- Configure ArcGIS Web Adaptor following the instructions in Configure ArcGIS Web Adaptor after installation.

 - Set the authentication method for the web adaptor using IIS Manager.